 While Thorin in The Hobbit is unmistakably one of the protagonists, he can often be incredibly stubborn, proud, harsh and quick to criticize, as well as discriminating against all things elvish.

 Action Hero Snow in Lockout is snide, sarcastic, and deeply cynical throughout the movie.
-Most of his dialogue consists of world-weary snarkiness, and he's constantly rude to the woman he's trying to save, including cutting her hair against her will and punching her to make her pass for a male prisoner.
+He's also constantly rude to the woman he's trying to save, including cutting her hair against her will and punching her to make her pass for a male prisoner.

 Arlen Bales, otherwise known as the Warded Man from The Warded Man and sequels